mudhakar/bamba/trainingdata/README.md

 - Stable: we have run the dataloader over the span of weeks with no slowdown or failure

 The code for the data loader in Bamba is available [here](https://github.com/foundation-model-stack/fms-fsdp/blob/mamba-new/fms_fsdp/utils/dataset_utils.py), with a constructor function available [here](https://github.com/foundation-model-stack/fms-fsdp/blob/mamba-new/fms_fsdp/utils/dataloader_utils.py#L60)
-The constructor returns a PyTorch DataLoader, making it easy to use for other training runs.
+The constructor returns a generic PyTorch DataLoader, making it easy to incorporate into other training runs.
 A graphical overview of Bamba's dataloader structure is below:
 <p align="center">
 <img src="loader_example.jpg", width="600"/>